smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 SDL can require a service must be protected in the `smartdevicelink.ini` file by a configuration `ForceProtectedService`.
 It can validate and deny the start service request with encryption bit not set if the service number is listed under `ForceProtectedService`.
 However, it cannot start a protected service by itself.
 The application side (the mobile proxy) shall initiate a protected service by sending a `StartService` request with encryption bit set.

-Currently, SDL Android API `SdlProxyBase.startProtectedRPCService` supports start a protected RPC service.
-SDL can keep the existing un-encrypted service open and running at the same time of starting to enable the encrypted service.
+Currently, SDL Android API `SdlProxyBase.startProtectedRPCService` supports starting a protected RPC service.
+SDL can keep the existing un-encrypted service open and running at the same time as starting the enable of encrypted service.
 It does not need to stop the RPC service before `startProtectedRPCService`.

-SDL Android also supports setting a RPC message as encrypted or unencrypted with API `RPCStruct.setPayloadProtected(Boolean)`.
-Without any mobile proxy and SDL core change, android mobile apps and the SDL can send/receive both encrypted and unencrypted messages (include requests/responses/notifications) in the same protected RPC service.
+SDL Android also supports setting an RPC message as encrypted or unencrypted with API `RPCStruct.setPayloadProtected(Boolean)`.
+Without any mobile proxy and SDL core change, android mobile apps and SDL can send/receive both encrypted and unencrypted messages (include requests/responses/notifications) in the same protected RPC service.

 It is an undocumented implementation that the SDL protocol allows sending a `StartService` control message with encryption bit set or not set on a service that has started already.
-We propose to update the protocol spec to allow sending a `StartService` for a service that has already been started, but now the encryption bit set should work.
+This proposal is to update the protocol spec to allow sending a `StartService` for a service that has already been started, but now the encryption bit set should work.

 ### Mobile app change